creatornicole/csc301-usc-trivia/README.md

 ## Task description
 You have been asked to develop a trivia web application with the following components:
 - A home page that allows the participant to enter a name
 - The trivia page needs to display each question (one at a time) and their options.
+The participant needs to select an answer before proceeding to the next question.
 This page must have a timer that will start as soon as the trivia page is loaded and will stop as soon as the last question has been answered
 - The final page needs to display the name of the participant, their score and the total time

 ### Required technologies